Low-power multi-mode fiber projector overcomes shallow neural networks classifiers

-We do this by comparing the performance of the physical ONN to that obtained with random Gaussian linear projections and to that of a transmission matrix approach, the model commonly used to describe light propagation in disordered structures \cite{popoff2010measuring,ancora2022transmission}.
-We perform our study statistically, shuffling the training set to assess the average behavior of the RC under different training and initialization conditions.
+We do this by comparing the performance of the physical neural network to that obtained with random Gaussian linear projections and to that of a transmission matrix approach, the model commonly used to describe light propagation in disordered structures \cite{popoff2010measuring,ancora2022transmission}.
+We perform our study statistically, shuffling the training set to assess the average behavior of the optical computing under different training and initialization conditions.
 Remarkably, a single MMF provides simultaneously two independent (though deterministically linked) projections at both edges of the fiber, which we study separately using different saturation regimes.
-Here, we show that the MMF leads to accuracy higher than its corresponding transmission matrix model that fit for its characterization, highlighting the \textit{reality gap} between model theory and experimental results.
+Here, we show that the real physical MMF leads to accuracy higher than its corresponding transmission matrix model, highlighting the \textit{reality gap} between model theory and experimental results.
 To assess the reason of this performance gap, we study the characteristic of complex-valued random projections in terms of flatness of the local energy landscape, proving that the MMF projection is more robust than those provided by alternative datasets.
-Additionally, we characterize the behavior of a hardware-based neural network using optical fibers in terms of the numbers of the modes employed in the reservoir.
+Additionally, we characterize the behavior of a hardware-based neural network using optical fibers in terms of the numbers of the modes employed.
 We have set up our study not for achieving the best performance in classification tasks, but rather to deepen the understanding of physical neural networks against their physical model, giving insights on the usage of MMF fibers for optical computation.